 Comfort and Security

-Service dogs can also impart a sense of comfort and security to people with post-traumatic stress disorder (PTSD) when they experience a nightmare.
+Some people choose a pet, particularly a dog, for safety and protection.
+Service dogs can provide emotional support to people with post-traumatic stress disorder (PTSD) when they experience a nightmare.
 PTSD service dogs are trained to identify physical signs that indicate a person is having a nightmare, so they can disrupt the nightmare by waking them up.
 In a study of veterans with PTSD service dogs, 57% stated that their dog helped ease their nightmare problems.

+The relaxing effect of interacting with a pet appears to be at least partially due to physical touch, so snuggling with your dog can ease the mind and promote tranquility.
 Many people claim that sleeping with their pet benefits their sleep, and an older study found that people with pets were less likely to take sleep medication than people who do not have pets.

 Risks of Sleeping With Pets